Our Honorary President, Lord Frank Judd

 Andy Slaughter MP

-Andy Slaughter is MP for Hammersmith and a Shadow Justice Minister.
+Andy Slaughter is MP for Hammersmith and a former Shadow Justice Minister.
 He is a leading member of Labour Friends of Palestine and the Middle East.

 “Human rights are inherent and inalienable and attach to every person without discrimination.
 They are the basic code by which civilised societies function.
 They require the support and protection of the state and adherence to the rule of law.” – Andy Slaughter MP